-You will leave Chagny following the Voie Verte alongside the canal du Centre to Saint-Léger-sur-Dheune where you will join the vineyards of the Côte Chalonnaise.
-You will have the possibility to immerse into the Middle Ages with a visit of the Château de Germolles.
+You will leave Chagny following the Voie Verte alongside the Canal du Centre in the direction of Chalon sur Saone from where you can admire the vineyards of the Côte Chalonnaise.
+You will have the possibility to immerse into the Middle Ages with a visit of the Château de Germolles (3km from your hotel).

 Overnight stay in Cluny.

 You will follow easy and flat Green Lane winding through the Val Lamartinien.
 Crossing the landscape dominated by rocks Solutre Vergisson, Mont Pouilly-classified one of the most beautifull natural sites in France.
 You will cross the area, where the poet Lamartine has left many memories.

 We now have 2015 information for some tours.
 Please contact us to inquire if you don't see 2015 dates and prices here.